Hannibal live performance

 More than 300 female and male performers, dancers and crew members on stage plus another 200 people behind the scenes.
 The Glacier Spectacle is a complexly choreographed, site-specific performance that demands a great deal from everyone involved!

 Directed by Hubert Lepka and Lawine Torrèn artistic network, the historical material is transformed into a modern parable about the pursuit of power and intrigue - not least thanks to the Flying Bulls and their historic fleet of aircraft.
-The renowned Tirolean actor Harald Krassnitzer acts as narrator while the music composed by Peter Valentin combines the narrative magic of Joey Wimplinger's text to create a vivid and compelling performance.
+The renowned actor Harald Krassnitzer acts as narrator while the music composed by Peter Valentin combines the narrative magic of Joey Wimplinger's text to create a vivid and compelling performance.

 The story